joachimprinzbach/desk-lamp-tray/README.md

 ### Installation

-Simply grad the [latest release](https://github.com/joachimprinzbach/desk-lamp-tray/releases) as pkg and install it.
+Simply grab the [latest release](https://github.com/joachimprinzbach/desk-lamp-tray/releases) as pkg and install it.

 ### Dev Setup